Home » Guides » Reducing Liability Associated with Public Access

 Releases are Effective

 Another method to control risk is to obtain from recreational users a signed statement—called a release—that absolves land managers and others (for example, activity sponsors) from any responsibility for personal injury suffered by that individual arising from the recreational use.
 A release signed by a legally competent adult is highly effective in Pennsylvania.
 People under the age of 18 are, however, not legally competent to waive their rights to seek compensation for injury.
-Releases signed by their parents or legal guardians are not effective to waive the constitutional rights of young people to a jury trial and due process of law once they come of age.

 The WeConservePA guide Release of Liability Form discusses at length releases, assumption of risk agreements, and covenants not to sue.
 WeConservePA developed the accompanying Model Release of Liability Form to help nonprofits minimize the risk of being held responsible for injuries or property damage associated with organizing volunteer, educational, recreational and other events and activities (or opening up property for the same).